HannahGilhamJones/web_application_security_template/README.md

 - [x] Add in Cross Site Scripting header
 - [x] Add in Security.txt file
 - [ ] Description of CAA
+- [ ] Description of HPKP
+- [ ] Addition of reporting on security headers
+- [ ] Show code for adding reporting to security headers
+- [ ] Add in link where your reports can be sent to
+- [ ] Write up of Modern Browser Security Reports
+- [ ] Write up of Introduction to Browser Security Headers

 ## Resources